The gaming industry flourishes thanks to technological advancements in hardware, processing power, and visuals.

 HBAO

 With the help of geometry, it’s much more effective at rendering shadows and lighting.
-The major disadvantage of HBAO is that, unlike SSAO, it requires more processing power in both the CPU and GPU.
+The major disadvantage of HBAO is that, unlike SSAO, it requires more computational power in both the CPU and GPU.
 Later, HBAO+ was introduced to provide a less performance-tasking algorithm for light and shadow sampling.

 HDAO